USEPA/e-manifest/README.md

     - When changing the generator on a manifest the user interface no longer clears out the emergency response number and generator           signature information
     - Adding a new potential ship date
     For more details see https://github.com/USEPA/e-manifest/issues
-* Please see the [Issues](https://github.com/USEPA/e-manifest/issues) all issues with the "Ready for Prod" label will be going in the next Production release.
-Please check back, as we many of the "Ready for Preprod" issues will be moved to "Ready for Prod."
-Issues marked as Done, are in production.
+* Please see the [How e-Manifest uses GitHub Issues](https://github.com/USEPA/e-manifest/blob/master/Reference/How%20e-Manifest%20uses%20GitHub%20Issues.pdf) document to see how the e-Manifest team utilizes GitHub issues to communicate what we are working on with the user community.

 The next Production release is April, 17 2020.